Skip to content

 Why do broker quotes cost more than these fees?

-The amounts above are the governmentfees — what the state charges.
-Permit services and wire services add their own charge on top, and in several states (Tennessee is a clear example) the state doesn't sell the permit directly at all — you buy it through an authorized contractor who tacks on a service fee.
+The amounts above are the governmentfees: what the state charges.
+Permit services and wire services add their own charge on top, and in several states (Tennessee is a clear example) the state doesn't sell the permit directly at all.
+You buy it through an authorized contractor who tacks on a service fee.
 Knowing the official fee tells you exactly how much of a $75-or-more quote is the state's price and how much is markup.

 Do I need both a trip permit and a fuel permit?